Shimon Abuhatzira: Club career

 Abuhatzira started to play football as a kid when he was part of Beitar Nes Tubruk.
 In 2003, he moved to Hapoel Petah Tikva, and became a member of the senior side when he was 19 years old.
 In three years with the senior team he made 125 caps, 28 goals and 5 assists.

-On 21 May 2009, it was said that Abuhatzira agreed to sign a two-year contract with Greek club Larissa without Hapoel Petah Tikva's permission.
+On 21 May 2009, it was said that Abuhatzira agreed to sign a two-year contract with Greek club AEL without Hapoel Petah Tikva's permission.
 On 22 June 2009, Larissa's official website named him as a newcomer on an article about the club's first training for the 2009–10 season.
 The official announcement about his transfer was made on 1 July 2009.
 He was released from the club after scoring 3 goals in 19 caps.

 In January 2011, Abuhatzira returned to Israel and signed for Ironi Kiryat Shmona, after half a good season, he scored 7 goals and reached the Israeli State Cup semi final.
 At the end of the season Abuhatzira signed a new three year deal.

 In December 2011 Abuhatzira extended his contract in Ironi Kiryat Shmona for more four years, at the end of the season his team won the first championship in its history, and he finished as top scorer of the team with 13 goals and 6 assists in addition he help his team to win the Toto Cup 4–3 on penalties after a 1–1 draw against Hapoel Tel Aviv.

 In his third season with Kiryat Shmona Abuhatzira scored 15 league goals including 4 goals against Hapoel Tel Aviv at the Bloomfield Stadium and 24 goals in all competitions he played with Kiryat Shmona in the Europa League and scored 3 goals including a brace against Lyon.
 In addition Kiryat Shmona got to the Israeli State Cup final, and scored the first goal against Hapoel Ramat Gan, but eventually his team lost 4–2 on penalties after a 1–1 draw.

 On 24 June 2013 he signed with Israeli giants Maccabi Haifa.

 On 25 May 2018, Abuhatzira returned to Israeli Premier League club Ironi Kiryat Shmona.